diagrams/diagrams-haddock/README.md

 ## Adding diagrams to source files

 Haddock supports inline links to images with the syntax `<<URL>>`.
 To indicate an image which should be automatically generated from some diagrams code, use the special syntax `<<URL#diagram=name&key1=val1&key2=val2&...>>`.
-The URL will be automatically filled in by `diagrams-haddock`, so when you first create an inline image placeholder you can put any arbitrary text in its place.
+The URL will be automatically filled in by `diagrams-haddock`, so when you first create an inline image placeholder you can simply omit it (or put any arbitrary text in its place).
 For example, you might write

-    <<dummy#diagram=mySquare&width=200&height=300>>
+    <<#diagram=mySquare&width=200&height=300>>

 indicating an image which should be generated using the definition of `mySquare`, with a maximum width of 200 and maximum height of 300.